 These are the things you need to be asking yourself.
 You also need to ask yourself what is more important to you.
 Your conversion rate or avoiding risk?
 A tighter KYC might deter some customers and lower your conversion rate, but is a weaker KYC worth the risk?

-When you approach selecting your services you also need to decide if you will go to multiple providers for different aspects or if you will use a one-stop-shop service provider to get a complete solution.
+When you approach selecting your services you also need to decide if you will go to multiple providers for different aspects of it or will you use a one-stop-shop service provider to get a complete solution.
 While multiple suppliers might be more specialised in each area, you will have to coordinate with a lot of different facilities.
 Ideally, you will want to get an all in one package to facilitate everything.

-Of course you could run everything inhouse, creating the systems from the ground up or using existing software, but there are several reasons why this is not the ideal approach, not most of all being cost and a propensity to be more prone to errors in the early stages, which can be fatal for a new company.
-A great example of the advantages to out-sourcing your KYC needs can be found here at: https://fully-verified.com/why-you-should-not-use-a-diy-solution-for-identity-verification-and-what-you-can-gain-by-outsourcing-the-process/
+Of course you could run everything inhouse, creating the systems from the ground up or using existing software, but there are several reasons why this is not the ideal approach.
+Not most of all being cost and a propensity to be more prone to errors in the early stages, which can be fatal for a new company.
+A great example of advantages to outsourcing your KYC processes can be found here at: https://fully-verified.com/why-you-should-not-use-a-diy-solution-for-identity-verification-and-what-you-can-gain-by-outsourcing-the-process/

 Thirdly, and this one is the most important, does it adhere to the relevant regulations in your country?
 You absolutely cannot have a service that breaks regulations and gets your company into deep legal trouble.
-For example, if you are operating in Germany, you will need to make sure your service adheres to BaFin’s regulations.
+For example, if you are operating in Germany, you will need to make sure your service adheres to BaFin’s regulations, in Switzerland it will be Finma, and so on.

 Fourth, what technology is being used and how are they handling their data storage?
-You need to check what methods of KYC you want and if the company has the tech to carry it out.
+You need to know type of KYC service you require and if the company can actually deliver it in a professional and complaint way.
 Do they have functioning AI that can run facial recognition?
 Going further you will want to know where their data is stored, is it onsite or offsite and is it secure.
-Your customers’ data needs to be secure at all times.
-Security is a must when it comes to data.
+Which country is the data stored in?
+Does it meet your local data processing regulations such as GDPR?
 All of this culminates in you wanting to find a firm that has advance technology at their disposal and the know-how to utilise it.

-In conclusion, when approaching KYC and your company, always keep regulations in mind before anything else.
+In conclusion, when approaching KYC company, always keep regulations in mind before anything else.
 The best system in the world is redundant if it fails to follow regulations.
-Second to that the best system for you is one that meets all your needs and the needs of your customer.
-So dive into some further research and find what works best for you.
+The best system for you is one that meets all your needs and complies with all your safety and compliance regulations.